DASPRiD/taxum/packages/docs/src/guide/middleware/sensitive-headers.md

+---
+description: Mark certain headers as sensitive on both requests and responses to exclude them from logs.
+---

 # Sensitive Headers Middleware

 The sensitive headers middleware allows you to mark certain headers as sensitive on both requests and responses.
 Marking